simphotonics/benchmark_runner/README.md

 The functions [`benchmark`][benchmark] and [`asyncBenchmark`][asyncBenchmark] accept the optional parameters `scoreEmitter`.
-The parameter expects an object of type `ScoreEmitter` and can be used to customize the score reports e.g. to make the score format more suitable for writing to a file:
+The parameter expects an object of a type that implements the interface `ScoreEmitter` and can be used to customize the score reports e.g. to make the score format more suitable for writing to a file:

 ```Dart